melodygr/grocery_recommendation/README.md

 **Frequency**: Probability of buying a product or pair of products
 **Support**: Probability of buying X and Y products together:  Support(X, Y) = Freq(X,Y)/N
 **Confidence**: This says how likely item Y is purchased when item X is purchased.
 Confidence(X, Y) = Freq(X,Y) / Freq(X)
-**Lift**: Shows how likely item Y is purchased when item X is purchased, while controlling for how popular item Y is.
+**Lift**: Shows how likely item Y is purchased when item X is purchased, while controlling for how popular they are.
 Lift = Support (X, Y) / ( Support(X) * Support(Y) )

 Using association rules derived from these probablities for each product pair ordered for each cluster, I can generate recommendations for new products based on a single product purchased or 'added to cart'.